Safeguarding and Wellbeing

 Disclosure & Barring Checks

-St John’s C of E Middle School Academy meets statutory requirements in relation to Disclosure & Barring Service – all staff and volunteers who work at St John’s C of E Middle School Academy are required to undergo an enhanced DBS check prior to employment.
+St John’s C of E Middle School Academy meets statutory requirements concerning Disclosure & Barring Service – all staff and volunteers who work at St John’s C of E Middle School Academy are required to undergo an enhanced DBS check before employment.

 All St John’s C of E Middle School Academy staff and governors undertake relevant safeguarding training and receive annual updates as appropriate.
-Our safeguarding training includes a specific focus on Child Sexual Exploitation (CSE) and the Prevent Strategy.
+Our safeguarding training includes Child Sexual Exploitation (CSE,) Child Criminal Exploitation (CCE) the Prevent Strategy, Online Safety, and Peer on Peer abuse; including Sexual Harassment.

-Since July 2015, all schools (as well as other organisations) have a duty to safeguard children from radicalisation and extremism.
-Prevent is part of CONTEST, a government strategy designed to stop people becoming terrorists or supporting terrorist or extremist causes.
-This means we have a responsibility to protect children from extremist and violent views the same way we protect them from drugs or gang violence.
-Importantly, we can provide a safe place for pupils to discuss these issues so they better understand how to protect themselves.
+Since July 2015, all schools (and other organisations) have a duty to safeguard children from radicalisation and extremism.
+Prevent is part of CONTEST, a government strategy designed to stop people from becoming terrorists or supporting terrorist or extremist causes.
+This means we are responsible for protecting children from extremist and violent views the same way we protect them from drugs or gang violence.
+Importantly, we can provide a safe place for pupils to discuss these issues to understand better how to protect themselves.

-There are many things that we already do in school to help pupils become positive, happy members of society that support the Prevent Strategy.
+We already do many things in school to help pupils become positive, happy members of society that support the Prevent Strategy.

 - Exploring other cultures and religions promoting diversity